changeofpace/Overwatch-Dump-Fix/README.md

 3. Click **IAT Autosearch** -> **Get Imports**.
 4. Click **Dump** to create a dump file.
 5. Click **Fix Dump** and select the dump file from (4) to reconstruct imports.
-6. The Scylla ouput view should say "Import Rebuild success [FILE PATH]".
+6. The Scylla output view should say "Import Rebuild success [FILE PATH]".
 7. Click **PE Rebuild** and select the fixed dump file.

 ### IDA Pro